A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

 \subsubsection{Adversarial Benchmarking}

-\citet{Zhang2025ASB} introduce ASB benchmark with 10 scenarios and 27 attack classes.
-RASEval \citep{fu2025raseval} contains 80 attack scenarios in domains like healthcare and finance, demonstrating a 36.8\% reduction in task completion under attack.
-AgentDojo \citep{debenedetti2024agentdojo} uses 97 realistic tasks to highlight the fundamental trade-off between an agent's security and its task-completion utility, while AgentHarm \citep{andriushchenko2025agentharm} uses a dataset of 110 unique harmful tasks to reveal significant gaps in agent safety alignment.
-For web agents, SafeArena \citep{tur2025safearena} measures completion rates on 250 malicious requests, finding agents complete 34.7\% of them, while ST-WebAgentBench \citep{Levy2025STWebAgentBench} introduces metrics for policy-compliant success, finding it is 38\% lower than standard task completion.
-For code agents, JAWS-BENCH \citep{saha2025breakingcodesecurityassessment} finds up to 75\% attack success rates in multi-file codebases, while SandboxEval \citep{rabin2025sandboxevalsecuringtestenvironment} assesses the security of the execution environment itself with 51 test-cases.
-InjecAgent \citep{zhan-etal-2024-injecagent} offers a dedicated benchmark for indirect prompt injection attcaks, while BrowserART \citep{kumar2025aligned} focuses on the susceptibility to jailbreaks.
+\citet{Zhang2025ASB} introduce the ASB benchmark with 10 scenarios and 27 attack classes.
+RAS-Eval \citep{fu2025raseval} contains 80 scenarios and 3{,}802 attack tasks across 11 CWE categories with real tool execution, reducing average task completion by 36.8\% and exposing twice as many failure modes under real execution (32) as under simulation (16).
+AgentDojo \citep{debenedetti2024agentdojo} uses 97 realistic tasks to highlight the fundamental trade-off between an agent's security and its task-completion utility, while AgentHarm \citep{andriushchenko2025agentharm} uses a dataset of 110 unique harmful tasks across 11 harm categories to reveal significant gaps in agent safety alignment.
+For web agents, SafeArena \citep{tur2025safearena} measures completion rates on 250 malicious requests, finding GPT-4o completes 34.7\% of them and that Claude 3.5 Sonnet can be jailbroken on every initially refused task through simple task decomposition, while ST-WebAgentBench \citep{Levy2025STWebAgentBench} introduces policy-compliant success metrics over 375 tasks, finding such success roughly 38\% lower than standard completion.
+For code agents, JAWS-BENCH \citep{saha2025breakingcodesecurityassessment} finds up to 75\% attack success rates in multi-file codebases, while SandboxEval \citep{rabin2025sandboxevalsecuringtestenvironment} assesses the security of the execution environment itself with 51 test cases.
+InjecAgent \citep{zhan-etal-2024-injecagent} offers a dedicated benchmark for indirect prompt injection attacks with 1{,}054 cases spanning 17 user tools and 62 attacker tools, while BrowserART \citep{kumar2025aligned} focuses on susceptibility to jailbreaks.
+At the model level rather than the agent level, PoisonBench \citep{fu2025poisonbench} evaluates susceptibility to poisoned preference data across 22 models.